ikarius/bencode/README.md

 )
 ```

-or just copy the `bencode.janet` in your project folder.
+or just copy `bencode.janet` in your project folder.

 ## Usage